Blog

 We need the agent to follow this logical flow:

-to understand what tables existdescribe_table
+1. Always start by calling get_visible_tables to understand what tables exist

-query on a table that you have already describedWe told the agent to do exactly that by updating the tool descriptions to the following:
+We told the agent to do exactly that by updating the tool descriptions to the following:

-→ Call this to run a valid sql presto select query.
-Do not use on arbitrary tables or columns; always validate what tables/columns you have access to prior to querying them by calling the get_visible_tables and describe_table tools you haven't already.If you run the agent again, you'll see that it's much better at running valid queries and returning reasonable results.
+• run_sql_query → Call this to run a valid sql presto select query.
+Do not use on arbitrary tables or columns; always validate what tables/columns you have access to prior to querying them by calling the get_visible_tables and describe_table tools you haven't already.

 Tool hydration